Tuesday, 20 April 2010

 Setting One: The first setting is a police station corridor.
 The entrance to the hallway is via a set of double doors which Norman walks through.
 The hallway isn’t very wide, with offices either side.
 As Norman is walking through and whilst he’s talking to Shaun, phones ring from in the offices.
 There are bulletins and sheets of paper stapled onto the walls The props used are ‘exhibit a’ which is a plastic bag containing a pistol.

-m The room is plane with a table located in the centre of the room In the room is a large mirror which is behind the table on the wall.
+Setting Two: The second setting is a police interrogation room The room is plane with a table located in the centre of the room In the room is a large mirror which is behind the table on the wall.
 The props used in will be a glass of water on the table, exhibit a and a brief case.

 Script